Feature Flags and

 - Out-of-the-box SDKs and open APIs.

-- Impact company metrics through feature development.
+- Impact company product metrics through feature development.

 - Iterate faster, increase feature adoption, and accelerate revenue growth.

-- Successful and safe product launches.
+- Use feature flags for successful and safe product launches.

 - A visual control panel for rich feature flag targeting capabilities without requiring engineering assistance.